-Chalet Valais de Pic is equipped with free, high-speed WIFI for your own private use.
+Chalet Au Valais de Pic is equipped with free, high-speed WIFI for your own private use.
+The Smart TV has Netflix and other apps, in addition to over 100 TV channels in 5 languages.

 We’re sorry but this is a pet-free property.
 Please browse our selection of pet-friendly rentals if you would like to travel with your pet.

 Parking for 3 cars behind the chalet.
 A 4x4 with winter tyres and/or snow chains is recommended in winter due to steep and snowy access road.
 For all other vehicles, alternative parking is available 300m away on the main road.
 Contact us for railway or airport transfers.

 The chalet is only 150m from the free ski-bus that effortlessly carries you 500m to where the main piste sweeps past the apres-ski bar and leads down to the telecabin.
 This modern, high-speed telecabin carries you from La Tzoumaz up to the top of the Savoleyres in less than 8 minutes, from where you can decide to ski back on the quiet La Tzoumaz slopes or ski down to Verbier’s legendary slopes and world-class off-piste opportunities in the vast 4-Valleys ski area.